sidebase/nuxt-auth/docs/guide/application-side/configuration.md

 ### `refreshHandler`

-- **Type**: `RefreshHandler`
+- **Type**: `string`
 - **Default:** `undefined`

-To customize the session refreshing you can provide a refresh handler.
-A custom `RefreshHandler` requires an `init`- and a `destroy`-function.
+To customize the session refreshing you can provide the path to your refresh handler.
+When setting this option, `enablePeriodically` and `enableOnWindowFocus` are ignored.

+A custom `RefreshHandler` requires `init` and `destroy` functions:

 - `init` will be called when the nuxt application is mounted.
 Here you may add event listeners and initialize custom refresh behaviour.
-The method will receive a `RefreshHandlerConfig`.
-The type consists of `enablePeriodically` & `enableOnWindowFocus`.
 - `destroy` will be called when your app is unmounted.
 Here you may run your clean up routine e.g. to remove your event listeners.

 ```ts